juicedata/juicefs-csi-driver/docs/en/getting_started.md

    Learn about JuiceFS CSI Driver architecture, and components functionality in [Introduction](./introduction.md).

-1. We recommend that you include the CSI Driver Helm chart in the Git repository, so that any changes to [`values.yaml`](https://github.com/juicedata/charts/blob/main/charts/juicefs-csi-driver/values.yaml) can be restored.
+It's recommended that you include the CSI Driver Helm chart in the version control system, so that any changes to [`values.yaml`](https://github.com/juicedata/charts/blob/main/charts/juicefs-csi-driver/values.yaml) can be restored.

 ## kubectl